nbonamy/witsy/README.md

 Generative AI desktop application:
 - OpenAI, Ollama, Anthropic, MistralAI and Groq models supported
 - Chat completion and image generation with Vision models support
+- Prompt anywhere allows to generate content directly in any application
 - AI commands runnable on highlighted text in almost any application
 - Special prompts to specialize your bot on a specific topic
 - LLM plugins to augment LLM: execute python code, search the Internet...